 The first building, completed in 1920, is currently named the Wildlife Building and houses the administrative offices, auditorium, reptile exhibits and the zoo’ s kitchen.
 In 1981, the Animal Care Center was added to the Wildlife Building for the quarantine and veterinary facilities.
 The first building made exclusively for animal use was completed in 1927 and still houses the primate collection.
 Other major exhibits include the Lion exhibit and the California sea lion exhibit (finished in 1986).

 The Utica Zoo is a regional facility and a sparkling gem for the Mohawk Valley.
 The city owns the zoo property; however, the city’s financial support has ended.
 The zoo receives annual support from Oneida County and an annual operating grant from the Natural Heritage Trust (a state agency).
 The remainder of the budget is raised by the Society.
-Admissions fees, society membership, special events such as Wine in the Wilderness, Brewfest & Spooktacular, the gift shop, the Zoo Parent program, animal feed sales, stroller rentals, pavilion rentals and donations complete the operating budget income.
+Admissions fees, society membership, special events such as Wine in the Wilderness, Brewfest & Spooktacular, the gift shop, the Adopt an Animal program, animal feed sales, stroller rentals, pavilion rentals and donations complete the operating budget income.
 Major capital improvements are funded through specific fund drives, major grants and other contributions and sponsorships.